Fazendaaa/raccoon/README.md

 > note: their example was if the application was running for five years ahahahahah

 To reduce calculations I've decided to create a new variable storing the last calculated value.
 This were the way that in first versions of the application was done -- don't actually remember "when" and "why" I changed the approach.

+### CLI
+Talking to the interviewers they said that the CLI lack of carousel graphs wasn't a __BIG__ problem, so the data that can't be shown won't be stored in RAM memory -- it will be saved to the CSV files.

 ## Tags
 Interview still have to be done.